Maninderthecoder/simon-game/README.md

 # simon-game
-play the game to know
+play the game in desktop to know more https://maninderthecoder.github.io/simon-game/
-https://maninderthecoder.github.io/simon-game/